kworkflow/kworkflow/documentation/man/features/build.rst

   This option can be set to enable the usage of the LLVM toolchain during compilation/linking tasks.
 You can enable it by default via `use_llvm` option in the `build.config` file.

+\--name <kernel_name>:
+  This option can naming the kernel by setting CONFIG_LOCALVERSION in .config during the building process.

 \--alert=(s | v | (sv | vs) | n):
   Defines the alert behaviour upon the command completion.